naru0504/craftalert/docs-src/guides/index.md

   },
 })
 .then((value) => {
-  swal(`You typed: ${value}`);
+  cral(`You typed: ${value}`);
 });
 ```
 <preview-button data-function="reactExample"></preview-button>

 This might look very complex at first, but it's actually pretty simple.
 All we're doing is creating an input tag as a React component.
-We then extract its DOM node and pass it into under the `swal` function's `content` option to render it as an unstyled element.
+We then extract its DOM node and pass it into under the `cral` function's `content` option to render it as an unstyled element.

-The only code that's specific to SweetAlert is the `swal.setActionValue()` and the `swal()` call at the end.
+The only code that's specific to SweetAlert is the `cral.setActionValue()` and the `cral()` call at the end.
 The rest is just basic React and JavaScript.

 <figure align="center">
   <img src="/assets/images/modal-fb-example@2x.png" alt="Facebook modal" width="400" />